AlagueroA/calendrieraventpipou.github.io/pages/sample-posts.md

 ---
 layout: category
-title: Sample Posts
+title: Calendrier de l'Avent
-category: sample
+category: calendrier
 permalink: /sample-posts
 ---

+[comment]: <Try to make this page look like a calendar>